lucidrains/simple-hierarchical-transformer/README.md

     dim_head = (16, 32, 64),
     heads = (2, 4, 8),
     hierarchies = (1, 2, 4),
-    window_sizes = (16, 32, 64)
+    hierarchical_stride = (1, 1, 4),  # this would determine the stride when compressing, and when concatting the hierarchical tokens to the fine tokens, the past tokens will be repeated this amount of time. causality is not violated as using the trick from hourglass transformers where sequence is shifted by compression factor - 1 window_sizes = (16, 32, 64)
 ).cuda()